ADGEfficiency/data-science-south/content/lessons/python.md

 ## Files

-### The `pathlib` Python Library

 `pathlib` is part of the Python standard library.
 It provides an object-oriented way of working with file and directory paths, and is available in Python 3.4.

-### The `pathlib.Path` Object

-The `pathlib.Path` object is represents a file system path.

-The path can be for either a file or a directory.
+The `pathlib.Path` object represents a file system path.
+This can be for either a file or a directory.

-### Creating a Path Object
+### Creating a `pathlib.Path` Object

 You can create a `pathlib.Path` object by instantiating it with a string: